thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 were no independent States in any sense, and therefore a law of nations was not called for.
-During the early mediaeval era, there were two matters particularly which militated against the evolution of a system of international law:---
+During the early mediaeval era, there were two matters particularly which militated against the evolution of a system of international law :---

 (a) the temporal
 and spiritual unity of the greater part of Europe under the